Breathe.

 What happens when we don't sleep properly?

-There are some symptoms and chronic health conditions connected to chronic sleep deprivation:
+These are some symptoms and health conditions connected to chronic sleep deprivation:

 The leading cause of interrupted sleep